 Often the simplest way of resolving disagreements or concerns is to speak to your therapist to see if they can put things right.
 A formal complaints process is stressful for both parties, and we therefore recommend that you try to resolve your concerns with your therapist before lodging a formal complaint.

 UKCP’s Complaints and Conduct Process provides a centralised and transparent process for considering complaints or concerns by members of the public and clients about therapists or UKCP.
-We are able to consider complaints about any therapist who was on UKCP’s register at the time of the incident that led to the complaint, and is still on the register when the complaint is made.
+We are able to consider complaints about any therapist who is on the UKCP register when the complaint is made.

 We aim to ensure that the therapists on our register:

 We will look into cases where there is evidence that calls into question a therapist’s suitability to be on our register.
 Examples of this include instances where a therapist may have: